ohsu-comp-bio/dos_connect/README.md

 ### customizations

+The data-object-schema is 'unopinionated' in several areas:
+* authentication and authorization is unspecified.
+* no specific backend is specified.
+* 'system-of-record' for id, if unspecified, is driven by the client.

-The server and client both leverage `plugin duck-typing`
+dos_connect addresses these on the server and client by utilizing `plugin duck-typing`

 Server plugins:
 * `BACKEND`: for storage.
 Implementations:  [in-memory](https://github.com/ohsu-comp-bio/dos_connect/blob/master/dos_connect/server/memory_backend.py) and [elasticsearch](https://github.com/ohsu-comp-bio/dos_connect/blob/master/dos_connect/server/elasticsearch_backend.py).  e.g. BACKEND=dos_connect.server.elastic_backend